Drew-Watson-117/DecisionAlgorithmsHW2/README.md

 - "-c2": This argument will do the same as "-c", but for the Part 2 Moving Bandits.
 - "-o": This argument will find the average optimal epsilon from 0 to 1 in steps of 0.01 with 100 iterations.

+# NOTE:
+- ** As of right now, my Thompson Sampling Algorithm only converges to the correct arm about 50% of the time.
+I don't know why.
+I've tried for almost a week to figure it out, and neither Zarin or I could find the error.
+I tried to reach out to Dr. Mario 3 times, and Zarin reached out to him a few times too, but he didn't seem to be available to help. **

 # Part 1

 ## Epsilon-Greedy